gammapy/gammapy/docs/development/intro.rst

     git remote add gammapy git@github.com:gammapy/gammapy.git
     git remote rename origin [your-user-name]

+`Mamba <https://mamba.readthedocs.io/>` is an alternative package manager that offers higher installation speed and more reliable environment solutions
 It is also common to stick with the name ``origin`` for your repository and to use ``upstream`` for the repository you forked from.
 In any case, you can use ``$ git remote -v`` to list all your configured remotes.